-Army Emergency Relief hosted Hidden Heroes’ Camp Corral Chief Impact Officer Hannah Hutler in a recent Facebook Live to discuss this coalition and the importance of recognizing and advocating for children caregivers in the military community.
+Army Emergency Relief hosted Hannah Hutler, Hidden Heroes’ Camp Corral chief impact officer, in a recent Facebook Live to discuss this coalition and the importance of recognizing and advocating for children caregivers in the military community.

 “The most recent data is showing us that there are 2.3 million children under the age of 18 who have a wounded warrior veteran parent,” Hutler said.
 “About 70 percent of those children are providing some form of care in their household — and that can happen in a variety of different ways.”

-To showcase their commitment to these resilient children, Hidden Helpers provides real action steps in giving military children and youth opportunities for them to just be kids and, through ongoing research focusing on the struggles and successes military kids face, for their voices to be heard.
+To showcase their commitment to these resilient children, Hidden Helpers provides real action steps in giving military children and youth opportunities to be kids and, through ongoing research focusing on the struggles and successes military kids face, for their voices to be heard.

-In “15 Things Military and Veteran Kids Want You to Know,” military children are seen saying that they sometimes just want to be like everyone else and have fun on the playground or at camp.
-Other times, it’s important to be intentional, have their voices heard, and recognize their sacrifices.
-This video lesson goes through some of the best ways to make things easier for military children and youth, and it concludes that the most important lesson is recognizing that these kids serve too.
+In “15 Things Military and Veteran Kids Want You to Know,” military children said they sometimes just want to be like everyone else and have fun on the playground or at camp.
+Other times, it’s important to be intentional, have their voices heard and recognize their sacrifices.
+This video lesson goes through some of the best ways to make things easier for military children and youth, and it concludes that the most important lesson is recognizing that these kids serve, too.

-Watch our Facebook Live with Camp Corral Chief Impact Officer Hannah Hutler to learn more about Hidden Heroes initiatives for military children.
+- Watch AER Facebook Live event with Hutler to learn more about Hidden Heroes initiatives for military children.